August 20, 2015

 |Manager of Commencement and Facilities Planning

-Lois Ferguson has worked at Baylor for more than 23 years and has been responsible for university commencement ceremonies for 13 years.
-Baylor is the world’s largest Baptist university and has three spring ceremonies, a summer ceremony and two winter ceremonies.
-Lois has full responsibility for these ceremonies where more than 3000 students who have been certified as graduates participate.
-She also works with Baylor’s Truett Seminary on their spring and winter ceremonies.
+Lois Ferguson has worked at Baylor University since 1988 and has been responsible for university commencement ceremonies since 1999.
+Baylor, the world’s largest Baptist university, has three spring ceremonies, a summer ceremony and two winter ceremonies, in which more than 3,000 students who have been certified as graduates participate.
+She also works with Baylor’s Truett Seminary on their ceremonies.

-Lois is chair of the university’s Public Exercises Committee and was co-chair of the 2006 and 2010 presidential inauguration committees, with primary responsibility for the inauguration ceremony.
-All aspects of graduation look to Lois for guidance and decisions on everything from venue set-up to regalia.
-She maintains the commencement website and oversees the budget.
-Additionally, Lois works with the Facility, Planning and Construction Service department of the campus as a Facility Utilization Planner, using both her academic and facility knowledge to help locate usable space for all divisions of the university and to allocate the space as appropriate.
+Lois is Chair of the university’s Public Exercises Committee and was Co-Chair of the 2006 and 2010 presidential inauguration committees, with primary responsibility for the inauguration ceremony.
+She is involved in all areas of commencement, providing guidance and helping with decisions ranging from venue set-up to regalia, she maintains the commencement website and oversees the budget.
+Additionally, Lois works with the Provost’s Office, using both academic and facility experience to allocate space for academic divisions of the university.

 Suzanne Kahl, Board Secretary